 Video games have a long history, from the first games developed on the Atari console to the well-known Pac-Man, Super Mario, and Sonic, to contemporary ones, such as Cyberpunk 2077.

 Intelligent agents are computer systems that are placed in various virtual environments, in this case, virtual worlds, which are capable of autonomous actions to achieve well-defined objectives [1].
-They aim to solve problems in the game, which could be defeating an opponent in battle or navigating a maze.[2]
+They aim to solve problems in the game, which could be defeating an opponent in battle or navigating a maze [2].

 Virtual worlds within video games are a playground for a wide variety of algorithms to try new things.
 Depending on the results obtained, these ideas can be transferred and applied in real life.
-The goal of artificial intelligence is to create intelligent agents who can make the best decisions, both in virtual environments and in the real world.[3]
+The goal of artificial intelligence is to create intelligent agents who can make the best decisions, both in virtual environments and in the real world [3].

 To train these agents, existing games can be used, or games can be created from scratch, in a multitude of programming languages, to create the environment we need.